Home » Praying Through the Year pages

 You could vote for the most deserving cause and all agree to focus on this in your daily prayers over the coming week.

 If it is a local paper you could choose some recent Birth, Marriage and Death Announcements.
 Pray for the people named and their families.

 We pray for all our members and the work that they carry out for the Mothers’ Union in the Oxford Diocese.
-We pray for the members of the Indoor Member Prayer Circle and join our prayers with theirs for the future success of all our endeavours.
+We pray for the members of the Praying Fellowship and join our prayers with theirs for the future success of all our endeavours.

 Let Us Love One Another